-Their pricing is some of the most reasonable you’ll find for direct mail (if you’re sending out lower mail volumes, it could be even better than Rocket Print in some cases), and with how simple the process is and how much control a user has using Pebble to send direct mail, it’s a great package of benefits.
+Their pricing is some of the most reasonable for direct mail (if you’re sending out lower mail volumes, it could be even better than Rocket Print in some cases).
+With the simple process and how much control a user has using Pebble to send direct mail, it’s a great package of benefits.

 That said, Rocket Print is also a great option.
 For some land investors who send out large amounts of direct mail, it’s likely the better choice.
 And if you like (or at least can tolerate) a personalized customer experience, Rocket Print is an excellent alternative, even for the cost alone.

-In terms of customer service, Rocket Print is really intentional about connecting with its customers.
+In terms of customer service, Rocket Print is intentional about connecting with its customers.

-This is kind of a mixed bag because if you’re a people person, the level of personalization and connection can be a major value-add.
+This is a mixed bag because if you’re a people person, the level of personalization and connection can be a major value-add.
 If you’re not, however, you may find their level of customer service is a little extreme and even invasive.
-I’m a people person, so I like their customer service a lot!
+I’m a people person, so I greatly like their customer service!

-Meanwhile, Pebble’s customer service is great (I would even say world-class), but they’re different in that they only offer email support and they try their best to make everything as “self-service” as possible.
-So for the introvert who doesn’t want to constantly talk to someone when processing direct mail, Pebble is probably a better option from this standpoint, even if they end up being slightly more expensive.
+Meanwhile, Pebble's customer service is great (I would say world-class), but they’re different in that they only offer email support and try their best to make everything as “self-service” as possible.
+So for the introvert who doesn’t want to constantly talk to someone when processing direct mail, Pebble is probably a better option from this standpoint, even if it is slightly more expensive.

 Major Negatives (and Solutions) to Sending Mail Through REI Pebble